Updated: June 18, 2021

 Q: I am currently enrolled in a course with an exam.
 What will happen?

-Q: Is there any chance that a course that starts online during the winter term (which runs from January through to the end of April) will move to an in-class setting if the COVID-19 situation changes and physical distancing measures are eased part way through the fall term?
+Q: Is there any chance that a course that starts online during the Fall term (which runs from September through to the end of December) will move to an in-class setting if the COVID-19 situation changes and physical distancing measures are eased part way through the Fall term?

 The short answer to this question is no. The University of Toronto has made the decision that courses will finish in the format they began, and SCS will be following this standard.